Ecosystem working groups

 Participate in driving the Algorand ecosystem forward

-Algorand Technical Adoption Committee
+Algorand Technical Council

-ATAC convenes on a monthly basis to vote on technical proposals for wallets, applications, libraries, and open-source projects that can help grow and advance the ecosystem.
+ATC convenes on a monthly basis to vote on technical proposals for wallets, applications, libraries, and open-source projects that can help grow and advance the ecosystem.

 By agreeing on technical standards, the committee expects that members will lead by example in adopting and implementing the standards within their own products and services.

-Issues that ATAC votes on include:
+Issues that ATC votes on include:

 • The creation and adoption of standards